 4.3.2 Results and discussion.
-EER of each subject is shown in Table 3.
-"Average" means the average EER of all subjects.
-FRR and FAR for each subject with varying thresholds from 0 to 60 by 1 are shown in Figure 9.
-EER of subjects A, E, G, and I was roughly less than 0.01, which means that the owner fails in authentication less than once a 100 times, and that the strangers break the authentica-tionless than once a 100 times.
-EER of 0.0097 for user authentication using ear acoustics was reported in Ref.
-[2], therefore, our method achieved comparable performance for four of nine subjects.
+The EER of each subject is presented in Table 3.
+In this table, Average represents the average EER of all subjects.
+The FRR and FAR values for each subject by varying the thresholds from 0 to 60 by 1 are presented in Figure 9.
+The EER of subjects A, E, G, and I was approximately 0.01 or lower, which signifies that the owner failed authentication less than once in 100 times and that strangers broke the authentication less than once in 100 times.
+An EER of 0.0097 for user authentication using ear acoustics was reported in [2]; therefore, our method achieved comparable performance for four of nine subjects.

-The next most accurate subjects are C, D, and H, with EER of approximately 0.05.
-In order to determine the cause of the decline in accuracy compared with subject A, E, G, I, all collected data were compressed to the first principal component and the second principal component by principal component analysis (PCA).
-The results of this data plotted on a two-dimensional plane are shown in Figure 10.
-Looking at the plots of subject C, one sample of data of subject C is close to data of subject I and the variance in the first principal component is large, which would deteriorate the accuracy.
-On the other hand, the data for subjects D and H overlapped each other significantly, which affected the accuracy of the both subjects.
+The next most accurate subjects were C, D, and H, with an EER of approximately 0.05.
+To determine the cause of the decline in accuracy compared with subjects A, E, G, I, all collected data were compressed to the first principal component and second principal component by principal component analysis (PCA).
+The results of the data plotted on a two-dimensional plane are presented in Figure 10.
+The plots for subject C indicate that one sample of the data of subject C was close to the data of subject I and the variance in the first principal component was large, which would reduce the accuracy.
+Furthermore, the data for subjects D and H significantly overlapped with each other, which affected the accuracy of both subjects.

-The least accurate subjects are B and F, with EER of approximately 0.095.
-Data of subject B has a small variance and there is some overlap with data of subject I. However, EER of subject I was 0, which is perfect authentication.
-Therefore, the overlap of these data groups is likely due to the loss of data when they are compressed into two dimensions by principal component analysis.
+The least accurate subjects were B and F, with an EER of approximately 0.095.
+Data for subject B was some overlap with the data of subject I. However, the EER of subject I was 0, which indicates perfect authentication.
+Therefore, the overlap of these data groups was likely due to the loss of data when they were compressed into two dimensions by PCA.

-On the other hand, subject F's data does not show any overlap with the other subjects' data, but there is a large variance to both directions for the first and second principal components.
+Subject F's data did not exhibit any overlap with other subjects' data; however, there was a large variance in both directions for the first and second principal components.
 Considering the effect of data compression by PCA, duplication with other subjects' data groups can be inferred in the 32-dimensional data.
-The accuracy of subjects B and C, who has data groups located close to subject F's data groups, may have been affected by the scattered data of subject F. In particular, the accuracy of subject B is likely to be lower than that of subject C because the two samples of subject B are located in close proximity to subject F's data group.
+The accuracy for subjects B and C, who had data groups located close to subject F's data groups, may have been affected by the scattered data of subject F. In particular, the accuracy of subject B was likely to be lower than that of subject C because the two samples of subject B were located in close proximity to subject F's data group.

-Data of subject E are located at the rightmost points.
-In addition, the variance is small so the data are considered to be very distinctive.
-For subject E in Figure 9, FRR and FAR crossed at a threshold of approximately 60, which is greater than the other subjects.
-This is because the data are quite different from the others and the FAR did not increase by increasing the threshold.
+The data of subject E were located at the rightmost points.
+In addition, the variance was small, and the data were thus considered distinct.
+For subject E in Figure 9, the FRR and FAR crossed at a threshold of approximately 60, which was greater than for the other subjects.
+This is because the data were quite different from the others, and the FAR did not increase by increasing the threshold.

-Figure 9: FRR and FAR for the subjects in user authentication.
+Figure 9: False rejection rate (FRR) and false acceptance rate (FAR) for subjects in user authentication.

-Summarizing the results of user authentication, the mean EER of all subjects was approximately 0.076.
-It is necessary to validate with data from a larger number of subjects because there was a difference in EER between subjects.
-In addition, we will also examine a method for authentication using time series pressure data of helmet from start wearing to finish wearing.
+In summary, the mean EER of all subjects in user authentication was approximately 0.076.
+It is necessary to validate with data from a larger number of subjects, as there was a difference in the EER between subjects.
+In addition, it is necessary to investigate a method for authentication using time series pressure data from the start of wearing the helmet to the complete of wearing.

 5 CONCLUSION

-In this study, we proposed a method to identify individuals based on individual differences in head shapes which is measured by wearing
+In this study, we proposed a method to identify individuals based on differences in head shape, which was measured by wearing